 INSTALLING THE CELLO

-Some flight attendants might tell you the cello must touch the floor, other will tell you it should not touch the floor... or other special request, AVOID ARGUING, airlines don't have the same policy on board.
+Sometimes flight attendants might tell you the cello must touch the floor, other will tell you it should not touch the floor... or other special request, AVOID ARGUING, airlines don't have the same policy on board...

-If there is not enough space between the seats, you can move the seat cushion (scratch) to a vertical position; but if you choose the head down it shouldnot be a problem...
+If there is not enough space between the seats, you can move the seat cushion (scratch) to a vertical position; but if you choose to put the case upside down it should not be a problem...

 I always choose head down for the cello, unless the crew tells me something different.
 It is often the best solution when there is not a lot of leg space (& because the height of a CBBG shall not exceed the seat height except for seats next to or ahead of the cabin wall).
 But again, if the crew tells you head up, don't argue... see picture below on a flight with Transavia with my 2 celli, I never argue, the most important is to be on board ;)

 Here is a picture of the cello case touching the floor of the plane: